 Root Problems Lead to Tree Decline

-Most urban tree decline that we see is often related to root problems.
-Indicators of tree root problems are: crown dieback, epicormic shoots, and suckers, stunted twig growth, leaves too small and yellowing, and a heavier than usual crop of berries, cones, or nuts.
-Other indicators of tree decline can be girdling roots, dead bark on flare roots, lack of root flare, fungal growth, insect activity.
+Most urban tree decline that we can see is most likely related to root problems.
+Indicators of tree root problems are: crown die back, epicormic shoots and suckers, stunted twig growth, leaves too small and yellowing, and a heavier than usual crop of berries, cones, or nuts.
+Other indicators of tree decline can be: girdling roots, dead bark on flare roots, lack of root flare, fungal growth, insect activity.

 Tree root problems can be caused by the following: